purupandey/Machine-Learning---Dalhousie/README.md

 In this project I have tried to provide all the solutions to these assignments, and the  best part and the most interesting part is to implement the ML algorithms from scratch.

-Will keep updating this project with more and better refined solutions.